Danes, Germans back Baltic wind hub to offset Russian gas

 Denmark’s energy minister, Dan Jørgensen, added that “international cooperation is more urgent than ever before" to further reduce greenhouse gas emissions and to make Europe independent from Russian gas and oil.”

-On Friday, Germany’s foreign minister said that estimates show the Baltic Sea can produce “more than twice the installed capacity of all German coal-fired power stations.”
+On Friday, Germany’s foreign minister said estimates show that wind from the Baltic Sea can produce “more than twice the installed capacity of all German coal-fired power stations.”
 The countries around the Baltic Sea “need to set the sails, work together and set course towards making our region more sustainable, more resilient and more secure,” Annalena Baerbock said.

 German Chancellor Olaf Scholz has said Germany remains committed to ending its greenhouse gas emissions by 2045, the earliest of any major industrialized nation.
 To meet the goal, his government has said it will close coal-fired power plants that were reactivated due to the war in Ukraine, end imports of Russian oil and coal this year and aim to stop using Russian gas within the next two years.

-Monday’s announcement comes a day before a scheduled meeting on Bornholm to discuss ways “to make the Baltic Sea region free of Russian energy and at the same time pave the way for a significant green transition,” according to the Danish government.
+Monday’s announcement comes a day before a meeting in Copenhagen to discuss ways “to make the Baltic Sea region free of Russian energy and at the same time pave the way for a significant green transition,” according to the Danish government.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.